 Stuck on what to get your loved ones for holiday gifts?
 How about gifts to “green up” their yard care?

-Did you know in the United States more gas is spilled on the ground each year refilling yard equipment than was spilled by the Exxon Valdez?
+Did you know in the United States more gas is spilled on the ground each year refilling yard equipment than the crude oil that was spilled by the Exxon Valdez?
 And that using gas powered machines means you are breathing in harmful emissions right beside you?

 We’ve got some great ideas to green up your lawn equipment!

-A “mulching kit” for the lawn mower–mulching kits make it easier for your mower to chop up grass leaves into tiny pieces, and finely dice grass so the clippings biodegrade faster.
+A “mulching kit” for the lawn mower–mulching kits make it easier for your mower to chop up grass leaves into tiny pieces, so the clippings biodegrade faster.

 If you can’t afford to upgrade to an electric machine, purchase a new gas can that doesn’t drip! (recycle that old one at hazmat at our transfer station).

 Give coupons for a few lawn mower blade sharpenings–blades should be sharpened after about 10-12 hours of use and sharpeners are often at farmers markets throughout the season.